jido/dodo/README.md

 v    SP1                     v     SP2
 ~~~

-In general, a generator has three continuations: the yield continuation, the end continuation (which returns nothing) and the event continuation.
+In general, a generator has three continuations: the yield continuation, the end continuation and the event continuation.

 The stack pointer is not reset by the generator when yielding a value.
-The stack pointer has to be set to SP2 when the generator resumes.
+The stack pointer has to be set to SP2 when the generator is resumed.

 The generator passes SP1 in register RDI when yielding a value.
 It also passes the resume continuation in register R8 and the unwind continuation in register R9.